Aloncifras/Folder-to-PDF/README.md

 # Folder2PDF

 Easily merge and convert multiple Word documents from a directory (including subfolders) into a single PDF file while preserving formatting, images, and content.
-This Python script simplifies bulk conversion and document organization.
+This Python script simplifies bulk conversion and document organization.&#x20;

-\*(For now only DOC and DOCX, you can request more file formats if needed)
+\*For now only DOC and DOCX, you can request more file formats if needed

 ## Features